Insights

 Many businesses, including small ones, may be subject to new beneficial ownership information reporting rules under the Corporate Transparency Act.
 Here’s what you need to know.

-Cybercriminals Love Your Small Business
+Cybercriminals Love Your Business

 In today's digital era, consumer data fuels businesses, making it an irresistible goldmine for cybercriminals.
 You don’t need to have the resources of a major corporation to implement a robust cybersecurity program that will help you avoid the fallout of a data breach.

-What to do if Your CFO or Controller Leaves
+What To Do If Your CFO Or Controller Leaves

 The Great Resignation has caused significant turnover at many organizations and finding replacements can be challenging in today’s labor market.
 Here are four questions to ask if your accounting team leader unexpectedly leaves.